 RAMS FAIL FORWARD

-If you’ve experienced failure, you’re not alone.
-Most of us are hard-wired to avoid the pain of failure.
-This innate response can reduce our capacity to recover and can negatively impact our health.
-Yet, failure has so much it can teach us.
-Learn the steps we can take to help us cope, learn, and grow from life’s inevitable difficulties.
+Failure is a normal part of life.
+Most people are hard-wired to avoid the pain of failure.
+This innate response can reduce the capacity to recover, negatively impact health and discourage from trying again.
+Yet, failure has so much it can teach.
+Participants in this session explore the steps to help cope, learn and grow from life’s inevitable difficulties.

 Facilitators: Health Education and Prevention Staff